 That leaves us with 28.29 million turkeys being roasted in an electric oven this Thanksgiving.

 I’m not a chef, but some cursory Googling suggested between 3.5 and 4.5 hours to cook a 15-pound bird, depending on whether or not it’s been stuffed.
 We’ll split the difference and assume four hours in the oven per turkey.

 An electric oven uses about 2.3 kWh of electricity per hour (Silicon Valley Power), meaning it takes about 9.2 kWh of electricity to cook each of our turkeys for four total hours.

-When you add all of these numbers in a pot, mix them up, and let simmer for 10 minutes, we arrive at the conclusion that Americans use over 260 million kWh of electricity collectively to cook their Thanksgiving Day turkeys.
+When you add all of these numbers in a pot, mix them up, and let simmer for 10 minutes, we arrive at the conclusion that Americans use more than 260 million kWh of electricity collectively to cook their Thanksgiving Day turkeys.

 It’s rather difficult to repetitively write, read, and refer to the “nationwide-Thanksgiving-turkey-cooking-equivalent” energy supply, so we’re going to invent a new unit to make things easier.

 260,268,000 kWh = one National Gobble of electricity.

 One National Gobble is enough electricity to charge 3.47 million long range Tesla Model 3s.
 Or to charge an individual Model 3 Long Range 3.47 million times.